Linux4Hope/website-v2/README.md

 2.)
 Clone this repository.

 3.)
-Create the `.env` file and provide the expected values.
+Create a `.env` file and provide the expected values as shown below.
 Run `id -u` to obtain your user id.

 ```bash
 # set your user id for the local development